 Metropolitan Police Department - http://mpdc.dc.gov

-Business Improvement District (BID) is a self-taxing district established by property owners to enhance the economic vitality of a specific commercial area.
-The tax is a surcharge to the real property tax liability and is collected by the District of Columbia.
-All revenues are returned entirely to the nonprofit organization managing the BID.
-Business and property owners control the BID and how funds are spent.
-There are currently 11 BIDs in the District of Columbia.
+Business Improvement District (BID) are self-taxing districts established by local business owners to enhance the economic vitality of a specific commercial area.
 The Department of Small and Local Business Development manages the certification of BIDs and the BID charter extension process.

 The Golden Triangle BID - https://goldentriangledc.com

 Main Streets is a comprehensive program that promotes the revitalization of business corridors in the District of Columbia.
-Created in 2002 through the National Trust for Historic Preservation, Main Streets serves as the city wide coordinating program that provides services and funding for the 24 Main Streets found in the District of Columbia.
-Main Streets' mission is to support the traditional retail corridors in the District.
-DC Main Streets is a Main Street America™ Coordinating Program.
-As a Main Street America™ Coordinating Program, DC Main Streets helps to lead a powerful, grassroots network consisting of over 40 Coordinating Programs and over 1,200 neighborhoods and communities across the country committed to creating high-quality places and to building stronger communities through preservation-based economic development.
+DC Main Streets helps to lead a powerful, grassroots network consisting of over 40 Coordinating Programs and over 1,200 neighborhoods and communities across the country committed to creating high-quality places and to building stronger communities through preservation-based economic development.
 Each DC Main Streets program is organized and led by local volunteers and community development professionals.
 Each program has different operating structures as defined in their by-laws and operating procedure documents.

 Dupont Circle Village - https://www.dupontcirclevillage.net/

 Georgetown Village - https://www.georgetown-village.org/